How is care at Bloomin' Babies Birth Center different than hospital-based care?

 We do NOT consider age, IVF/ART, or previous pregnancy/birth history to be risk factors.

-If you have had a Vaginal Birth After Cesarean (VBAC) you are now eligible to have a vaginal birth at the birth center.
+If you have had a Cesarean Section and are interested in a Vaginal Birth After Cesarean (VBAC) you can have your prenatal care at the birth center, and when it is time to deliver, we will follow you to the hospital where we will continue your care.
 Please call 970-549-1711 for more details.

 If you're currently with another provider for your prenatal care but are considering a transfer to BBBC, please contact us as soon as possible.
 This allows time for medical records to be transferred and for you to meet all of our midwives and understand our model of care.
 This also allows time for us to bond with you.